 Protect our business records against unauthorized access, loss or damage.
-Report all instances of improper access to your leader or ATCO Global Security.
+Report all instances of improper access to your supervisor, Cybersecurity or Corporate Security.

 For more information, refer to the Cybersecurity Practice.

 A BUSINESS RECORD includes information that is documented to provide evidence of a business transaction, decision or action.
 It can exist and be stored in either a paper or electronic format and include emails, text messages and other electronic data transmissions.